kleinfreund/kleinfreund.de/_posts/2015-09-18-on-retiring-itunes-alternatives-in-sight.md

 ## Premium

 Now paying for music software is definitely worth considering when you have the same high demands as I do.
 I love to pay for an application if it’s worth it.
 However, if there is no way to test the premium version before paying, how am I supposed to decide whether it fits my needs?
-As fas as I can tell, Helium does not offer such a test version, which is kinda sad.
+As far as I can tell, Helium does not offer such a test version, which is kinda sad.
 I don’t need any of the Media Monkey features, so I would only buy the gold version, if I was really using it.

 ## Résumé